Rust-for-Linux/rust-for-linux.com/src/Contributing.md

   - Helping others on Zulip.
 For instance, getting them started with the Rust support in the kernel.

+## Getting started with Rust kernel development

+Please read the documentation under [`Documentation/rust`](https://docs.kernel.org/rust/).
+In particular, the [Quick Start guide](https://docs.kernel.org/rust/quick-start.html).

+Reading the rest of this website is also recommended.

 ## The Rust subsystem

 The Rust subsystem takes care of the core Rust abstractions as well as the general infrastructure for Rust in the kernel.
 It is a bit special in that it potentially intersects with every other subsystem in the kernel, especially in the beginning of the Rust support in the kernel.